Sérgio Sette Câmara: Career

-FIA Formula 3 European Championship

 2014

 After he turned 16, Sette Câmara was legally able to race in the national F3 championship (Class A) in Brazil.
 He made his debut at the fourth round at Interlagos.
 Although he could not quite match up to teammate Pedro Piquet, he finished the year with a strong seventh.

 He also made his European F3 debut at the second-last round at Imola, driving for EuroInternational.
 Driving as a guest driver and ineligible for championship points, Sette Câmara finished 14th, 20th, and 21st respectively in the three races over the weekend.

 2015

 After a one-off appearance that year, Sette Câmara made his full-time debut for the 2015 season, driving for Motopark.
 After a rather disappointing start to the season, his luck turned for the better at Spa where he achieved his first podium in Europe where he finished 3rd.
 After that race, Sette Câmara went on to score more consistently than not while achieving another 3rd place at Red Bull Ring and went on to finish 14th in the championship with 57.5 points next to his name.